gamblevore/speedie/Documentation/Errors.md

         msg = "Sorry, the file "+ filename + "does not exist." print(msg) # Sorry, the file John.txt does not exist.

+The python code has a problem... it fails to handle recursive symlink errors or file-busy errors?
+The filesystem has about 50 errors, and expecting the programmer to know the names of all of them is impossible.
+All you want is "what was the error name, and did it fail".

 In Speedie:

     || filename = "John.txt"